PINC & STEEL is more than just helping people after cancer, it is about giving hope, strength and courage.

 There is a myriad of evidence to show that cancer rehab can prevent unnecessary disability and improve everything from side effects of chemotherapy and radiation treatment, to cancer related fatigue, to peripheral neuropathies to improving pain and psychological wellbeing.

-PINC & STEEL Cancer Rehab Physio's focus is on supporting the whole patient, not just addressing their cancer.
+PINC & STEEL Cancer Rehabilitation Physio's focus is on supporting the whole patient, not just addressing their cancer.
 They will assess each person individually for the impact of their surgery and cancer treatments and the physical and functional limitations these may have caused.

 Our certified Physiotherapists help to educate each person on the prevention and early detection of common treatment-related impairments as well as educate about exercise and health promoting behaviours.